mfernam/docker-compose-moodle/README.md

 **Requirements**

 Docker and docker-compose installed.
-You have an script to install it: https://gist.github.com/mfernam/1a4fc33d9bc39a01dc91d2e901896ab4
+You can use this script to install it: https://gist.github.com/mfernam/1a4fc33d9bc39a01dc91d2e901896ab4